Remos96/Cpp_Interpreter/README.md

   - Only a single instruction per line (blanks line are valid).
   - Comments are indicated via '#'.
   - Handle addition, subtraction, and multiplication only.
-  - Only contains two variables types, strings and integers that are represented with the types of NUMBER and STRING.
+  - Only contains two variables types, strings and integers.
+They are represented with the types of NUMBER and STRING, respectively.
   - PRINT is used for printing (cannot handle arithmetic inside of print).